mulesoft/mule-assembly-verifier-plugin/README.md

 # Summary

 Mule Assembly Verifier is a Maven 3 plugin providing fine-grained validation of the assembly/distribution contents.
-Since the plugin's version 2, this plugin also provides the ability to create an assembly descriptor jar (thorough explanation of it below)

 ## How Stable is It?